 - 1. The height of a robot must not exceed 30 cm. - 2.
-Robots may not have any sensors or devices that enables it to 'see' over the walls. - 3.
-Any robot kit or building blocks, either available on the market or built from raw hardware, may be used as long as the design and construction are primarily and substantially the original work of the students (see section 3.5. below). - 4.
-Teams are not permitted to use any commercially produced robot kits or sensors components that are specifically designed or marketed to complete any single major task of RoboCupJunior Rescue.
+Robots may not have sensors or devices that enable them to 'see' over the walls. - 3.
+Any robot kit or building blocks, either available on the market or built from raw hardware, may be used as long as the design and construction of the robot are primarily and substantially the students' original work. - 4.
+Teams are not permitted to use commercially produced robot kits or sensor components specifically designed or marketed to complete any single primary task of RoboCupJunior Rescue.
 Robots that do not comply will face immediate disqualification from the tournament.
-If there is any doubt, teams should consult the RoboCupJunior Rescue Committee prior to the competition. - 5.
-For the safety of participants and spectators, only lasers of class 1 and 2 are allowed.
-This will be checked during inspection.
-Teams using lasers must have the datasheet of the laser, and also must submit them prior to the competition as well as be able to show them during the competition. - 6.
-Wireless communication must be used correctly as described on the RoboCupJunior General Rules.
+If there is any doubt, teams should consult the RoboCupJunior Rescue Committee before the competition. - 5.
+Only lasers from classes 1 and 2 are allowed for the safety of participants and spectators.
+The organizers will check this during the inspection.
+Teams using lasers must have the datasheet of the laser and submit them before the competition and be able to show them during the competition. - 6.
+Wireless communication must be used as described on the RoboCupJunior General Rules.
 Robots performing other types of wireless communication need to be deleted or disabled.
-If the robot has other forms of wireless communication equipment, the team needs to prove that they are disabled.
+If the robot has other wireless communication equipment, the team must prove they are disabled.
 Non-conforming robots may be immediately disqualified from the tournament. - 7.
-Robots may incur damage by falling off the field, making contact with another robot, or making contact with field elements.
+Robots may incur damage by falling off the field, making contact with another robot, or contacting field elements.
 The RoboCupJunior Rescue Committee cannot anticipate all potential situations where damage to the robot may occur.
-Teams should ensure that all active elements on a robot are properly protected with resistant materials.
-For example, electrical circuits must be protected from all human contact and direct contact with other robots and field elements.

-- 8. When batteries are transported, moved, or charged, it is strongly recommended that safety bags be used.
+Teams should ensure that all active elements on a robot are adequately protected with resistant materials.
+For example, teams must protect electrical circuits from all human contact and direct contact with other robots and field elements. - 8.
+When batteries are transported, moved, or charged, it is strongly recommended that safety bags be used.
 Reasonable efforts should be made to ensure that robots avoid short circuits and chemical or air leaks. - 9.
-Robots must be equipped with a handle which is to be used to pick them up during the scoring run. - 10.
+Robots must be equipped with a handle that is to be used to pick them up during the scoring run. - 10.
 Robots must be equipped with a single binary switch or button, clearly visible to the referee, for restarting the robot when a lack of progress occurs.